 Fish and Aquatic Life

-Crooked Lake, in the East and West Branches Milwaukee River Watershed, is a 93.61 acre lake that falls in Fond du Lac and Sheboygan Counties.
-This lake is managed for fishing and swimming and is currently not considered impaired.
+Watercress Creek, in the East and West Branches Milwaukee River Watershed, is a 5.00 mile river that falls in Sheboygan County.
+This river is a Class II Trout Water under the Fisheries Program.
+This river is managed for fishing and swimming and is currently not considered impaired.

 Author Aquatic Biologist

 Watercress Creek (miles 1.13-5) was assessed during the 2018 listing cycle; new biological (macroinvertebrate and fish Index of Biotic Integrity (IBI) scores) sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
 This water was meeting this designated use and was not considered impaired.

 Wisconsin has over 84,000 miles of streams, 15,000 lakes and milllions of acres of wetlands.
 Assessing the condition of this vast amount of water is challenging.
 The state's water monitoring program uses a media-based, cross-program approach to analyze water condition.
 An updated monitoring strategy (2015-2020) is now available.
 Compliance with Clean Water Act fishable, swimmable standards are located in the Executive Summary of Water Condition in 2018.
 See also the 'monitoring and projects' tab.

 Wisconsin's Water Quality Standards provide qualitative and quantitative goals for waters that are protective of Fishable, Swimmable conditions [Learn more].
 Waters that do not meet water quality standards are considered impaired and restoration actions are planned and carried out until the water is once again fishable and swimmable